Italy: The Dolomites, Bolzano to Ora

 Included Meals: Breakfast

 Enjoy breakfast at your hotel.
 Check-out is at 10:00 a.m.
 After, you make your own way to Verona to explore the romantic city of Romeo & Juliet.
-For details, refer to your VBT Handbook.
+For details, refer to your VBT Vacation Preparation Handbook.

 VBT provides you with city information and recommendations for what to see and do in Verona.
 Your hotel is perfectly situated to take advantage of all the city has to offer.
 History echoes at every turn in splendid Verona, from its ancient Roman past to its medieval churches and piazzas.
 During your independent stay, you’ll find it easy and pleasant to explore by foot.
 View the city’s most famous monument, the Roman Arena—the third-largest amphitheater in the world.
 Stroll the Old Town, perhaps passing the balcony where Romeo and Juliet are imagined to have begun their ill-fated romance.
 Explore the Palace of Reason, the lively medieval Piazza Brà and Piazza delle Erbe, or the fine art gallery of the Castelvecchio fortress.
 It’s the perfect postlude to road cycling the Dolomites.